Stock market crashes in India: Crashes of 2020

-On March 4 and 6, markets fell by around 1000 points and several crores of wealth was wiped out.
+On 4 and 6 March, markets fell by around 1000 points and several crores of wealth was wiped out.
 On 6 March 2020, Yes Bank was taken over by RBI under its management for reconstruction and will be merged with SBI.
 This was done to ensure smooth functioning of the bank as it was struggling for couple of years to cope up with heavy pressure due to cleaning of bad loans.

 On 9 March 2020, the Sensex fell by 1,941.67 points, while Nifty-50 broke down by 538 points.
 The fear of COVID-19 outbreak has created havoc all over the globe and India is no exception.
 Further, the recent Yes Bank crisis also made the markets fell.
 The markets ended in red with Sensex closing on 35,634.95 and Nifty-50 on 10,451.45.